technotip/HookExamples/AtomicSwap/Swap/README.md

 This hook enables atomic swaps from EUR to ETB, on the Xahau network.

 There are 2 hooks:
 Hook 1: Triggered on Invoke Transaction.
 This is to set the "Conversion Rate".
 Hook 2: For the actual Atomic Swap.

-### On Xahau Testnetwork
+### Working Example On Xahau Testnetwork

 Hook 1: `A90D335BC1811C551FF05047B57CB3FECE5655B4D040A3AB96E33EAFDDC66491`
 Hook 2: `230ACD076069D23D5D184DB71197D3718AEF6D37AA5D6CD15B143E6060BBD9DC`